pauloafpjunior/easyquest/README.md

 * Supply question feedbacks
 * Export in XML Moodle format

-## Usecases (in portuguese)
+## Use cases (in portuguese)
-The following usecases are addressed by this project.
+The following use cases are addressed by this project.
 * [Export questions](requirements/export-questions-usecase.md)

 ## How to run